The Shared Journey: From Oil & Gas to Shared Mobility: A Q&A with MOL Limo’s Richárd Sáreczky

 Tell us about your choice to use electric cars.

 Having electric cars in the MOL Limo fleet was actually quite a natural step for us.
 In the long run, we aim to become a leader in alternative fuels, including electricity.
 As we want to gradually ramp-up our capabilities in this area, it was a great testing ground for us.
-We also saw it as a good way to make the first step in shifting the image of MOL away from a traditional fuel retailer to a mobility provider.
+We also saw it as a good way to make the first step in shifting the image of MOL away from a traditional fuel retailer to a shared mobility provider.

 Also, if you consider changing customer habits and their increasing preference for eco-friendly solutions, an EV fleet is a really great fit.
 MOL Limo also gives an opportunity to try out an electric vehicle; there are lots of people, especially in our region, who have never driven an EV but are very interested to do so.